heroslender/HeroVender/README.md

 ## Commands

 - `/sell` - Sell the inventory
-- `/sellmenu` - Open the selling menu, that allows the player to activate shift-sell or auto-sell
 - `/shiftsell` - Toggle the Shift-Sell status
 - `/autosell` - Toggle the Auto-Sell status
 - `/herovender reload` - Reload the plugin(configuration and messages)